allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 and even encouraged them to experiment and to look for improvements.

 ## IDE support
-An additional motivation is very good IDE support which detects and notifies you of any incorrect syntax.
+An additional motivation for using TypeScript is very good IDE support, which detects and notifies you of any incorrect syntax.
 Webstorm recognizes `*.ts` files and provides support for completing keywords, variables and parameters.
 It marks and highlights errors, suggesting how to solve them.
 It also provides on-the-fly compilation of JavaScript to TypeScript.